 South Cornwall · TR3

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Playing Place, that work is shaped by the place itself — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward 1960s estates and Edwardian and Victorian cottages on the fringes.
+In Playing Place, that work is shaped by the place itself — Playing Place is a residential village south of Truro on the A39, with strong commuter demand and steady infill development pressure, with a building stock that leans toward 1960s estates and small modern estates.

 Local context